How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Alignment Between Layers and Weights

 \subsection{Alignment in finite-width}

-Although Proposition~\ref{prop: inf_width_alignment} applies to infinite-width networks, we show that alignment approximately holds in finite-width networks of sufficient width.
-In finite-width networks, we can empirically quantify the degree of alignment through an \textit{alignment score} that measures the similarity between the weight correlation $\Delta^{(t)}_l$ and the time $0$ input correlation $\Sigma^{(0)}_{l,q^{(t)}_l}$.
-First, observe that the correlation matrices are both symmetric matrices of the same dimension.
-Recall that the set of all symmetric matrices of a certain dimension forms a vector space.
-Therefore, it is natural to use the cosine of the angle between the two matrices as an alignment score $S$:
+Although Proposition~\ref{prop: inf_width_alignment} applies to infinite-width networks, we show that alignment approximately holds in wide finite-width networks.
+We empirically quantify alignment through an \textit{alignment score} that measures the similarity between the weight change correlation $\Delta^{(t)}_l$ and the time $0$ input correlation $\Sigma^{(0)}_{l,q^{(t)}_l}$.
+We wish to use a matrix similarity measure that is scale invariant, while being maximized for proportional matrices.
+Cosine similarity is a natural and commonly used measure with these properties, which we use to define an alignment score $S$:

 This score is in the range $[-1, 1]$ with $1$ indicating perfect alignment.
 For wide neural networks, it may not be computationally efficient to operate directly on $\Delta^{(t)}_l$ and $\Sigma^{(0)}_{l,q^{(t)}_l}$ because their sizes scale quadratically with layer width.
 Instead, the score can be computed in terms of $\Delta^{(t)}_l z$ and $\Sigma^{(0)}_{l,q^{(t)}_l} z$ when $z$ is sampled from a unit Gaussian $N(0, I)$: